devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### executeFile
 #### parameter
-* directory to the script file, relative to workspace
+1. directory to the script file, relative to workspace
+2. JSON-object: synchronous or asynchronous process, or array of arguments
+* (Optional) synchronous or asynchronous process.
+Default is synchronous, therefore false. {"asynchronous": boolean }
+* (Optional) array of arguments{"args": string[]}
+3. (Optional) Assertion information.
+Only needed for an aysynchronous process in the console runner to check if the server was started properly.
 #### example
-executeFile("tutorial-compiler/localBuildRun.sh")
+executeFile("tutorial-compiler/localBuildRun.ps1")
+executeFile("tutorial-compiler/localBuildRun.ps1", {"args": ["-e console"]}) executeFile("tutorial-compiler/localBuildRun.ps1", {"asynchronous":  true, "args": ["-e console"]}, { "startupTime": 200, "port": 4200, "path": "" })

 ***